RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #233, #234

+Was able to work on copying the final mechanisms to make Covet work all the way through.
+It took 2 sessions on stream, but things should technically work if nothing was bugged.
+Problem here is that the mutator zones are buggy as all hell right now, so I'm going to replace them with just doing class changes.
+The last work that needs to be done is detecting when a team spawns into the game and enabling their teleporter and creating the entire marketplace.

 ## #231, #232

 So I finally figured out all the things that need to happen to make Covet work